mirohs/Oberon0-DebracedC/README.md

 # Oberon0-DebracedC

-## Debraced-C port of Oberon-0
+## Oberon-0 Compiler in Debraced-C

-This project is a translation of Niklaus Wirth's Oberon-0 compiler as presented in [1] into Debraced-C. Oberon-0 is a simplified variant of Oberon with just the primitive types INTEGER and BOOLEAN and without function procedures.
+This project is a translation of Niklaus Wirth's Oberon-0 compiler as presented in [1] into Debraced-C. Oberon-0 is a simplified variant of Oberon with just the basic types INTEGER and BOOLEAN and without function procedures.
 It only compiles a single module.
 However, Oberon-0 has procedures, value and reference parameters, arrays, and records.

 The source code is compiled for a hypothetical RISC processor as presented in [1].
 The RISC processor is reduced to a bare minimum and mainly offers integer arithmetic, comparison, and brach instructions.
 Some details are given below.